-3. How Super SA Income Stream is taxed
+How Super SA Income Stream is taxed

-While you generally need to have reached your Commonwealth Government preservation age to access an income stream, how your income stream is taxed depends on whether you are under or over age 60:
+How your income stream is taxed depends on whether you are under or over age 60:

-- If you are age 60 or over all the payments you receive from the Super SA Income Stream are tax free. - If you are under age 60 then part of the income stream payment you receive may be tax free and the remainder may receive a tax rebate of 15%.
+- If you are age 60 or over all the payments you receive from the Super SA Income Stream are tax free. - If you are under age 60 (i.e. if you're receiving a death benefit income stream or disability super benefit) then part of the income stream payment you receive may be tax free and the remainder may receive a tax offset of 15%5.

-NOTE
+• NOTE

-It is important to note that any taxable amount vou receive from an income stream will be added to your overall assessable income for that financial year.
+It is important to note that any taxable amount you receive from an income stream will be added to your overall assessable income for that financial year.
 This may result in you owing tax because you did not pay enough tax on your overall income.